Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 Figure 19-3 Oracle Native Network Encryption and Strong Authentication Architecture

 Description of "Figure 19-3 Oracle Native Network Encryption and Strong Authentication Architecture"

 Oracle Database supports authentication through adapters that are similar to the existing Oracle protocol adapters.
 As shown in Figure 19-4, authentication adapters integrate the Oracle Net interface, and allow existing applications to take advantage of new authentication systems transparently, without any changes to the application.

 Figure 19-4 Oracle Net Services with Authentication Adapters

 Description of "Figure 19-4 Oracle Net Services with Authentication Adapters"

 See Also:Oracle Database Net Services Administrator's Guide for more information about stack communications in an Oracle networking environment

 19.6 System Requirements for Strong Authentication

-Kerberos, RADIUS, and Secure Sockets Layer (SSL) have a set of system requirements for strong authentication.
+Kerberos, RADIUS, and Transport Layer Security (TLS) have a set of system requirements for strong authentication.

-Table 19-1 lists the SSL system requirements for strong authentication.
+Table 19-1 lists the TLS system requirements for strong authentication.